7 Ways for Bloggers to Overcome Writer’s Block

 This is why it’s important to leave our “association” switch turned on and always think about how something we’re experiencing can tie into something we can write about.
 And how do we remember those things?
 If you guessed, “Writing it down or recording it as we think it,” you get an “A” for not drifting off.
 Which means I’m doing my job — Yaay!

 If personal experience isn’t helping you tackle that writer’s block, tap into your network.
 I mean this both digitally and offline.
 Take Twitter, for example.
 I bet you could look at your feed at any given time of day and find a handful of worthy ideas to blog about.

-I say this with slight trepidation, because if you’re like me, you become overwhelmed with the volume of information.
-And it can sometimes seem like everyone is saying the same thing in your community.
+I say this with slight trepidation because if you’re like me, you become overwhelmed with the volume of information.
+And it can sometimes seem like everyone in your community is saying the same thing.

 So, what often happens is a resistance to writing about it altogether for fear of regurgitated information.
 Here’s a tip: Try collecting a handful of resources on the topic, read through them, and find a new perspective on it that someone hasn’t shared.